Menopause is usually diagnosed in women over 45 who have not had a period for more than a year.

 - atrophic vaginitis - inflammation and thinning of the vaginal lining caused by lower oestrogen levels

-- endometrial atrophy - inflammation and thinning of the or womb lining caused by lower oestrogen levels
+- endometrial atrophy - inflammation and thinning of the womb lining caused by lower oestrogen levels

 - cervical or womb polyps – growths that are usually non-cancerous

-- endometrial hyperplasia - thickened womb lining caused by hormone replacement therapy (HRT), high levels of oestrogen or being overweight.
-It can lead to womb cancer
+- endometrial hyperplasia - thickened womb lining caused by obesity, levels of oestrogen or, less commonly, hormone replacement therapy (HRT)

 In rare cases, the cause of postmenopausal bleeding is cancer, such as womb or ovarian cancer.